RJVB/osx-integration/README.md

 impose the Mac standard font for QComboBox menu items and provides support for named menu sections in context menus and menus attached to a "non-native" menubar.
 Also builds against Qt 5.8.0 .
+When the KDE theme/platform plugin is built, this style will inherit KStyle from the FrameworkIntegration plugin, for somewhat better integration with KDE specifics.
+This is a private, adapted copy of the KStyle class.
+You can set APPLE_FORCE_X11=ON to activate the additional X11 support in KStyle (requires the X11Extras component from Qt5, and libxcb).
 A standalone build of this component can be done using the provided QMake file (qmacstyle/macstyle.pro).